psiori/carrera-challenge/autoencoder_track_infinity/README.md

 # Challenge

 In this specific challenge we provide you with images of an autonomous racing car on a carrera track, which we recorded using a top view camera.
 These recordings contain high-dimensional vectors, however, a one-dimensional manifold underlies this data.
-We challenge you to encode the images in two or three dimensions by using an autoencoder.
+We challenge you to encode the images in three dimensions by using an autoencoder.
 As a result you should be able to visualize the one-dimensional manifold.

 <img width="80%" src="./readme_imgs/autoencoder_challenge.png" />